 2. U.S. Route 2

-Stretching from Butte to Three Forks in southern Montana, U.S. Route 2 has more fatal crashes than any other road in Montana (13 fatal crashes every year on average).
+Stretching across northern Montana for over 660 miles from the North Dakota state line to Idaho, U.S. Route 2 has more fatal crashes than any other road in Montana (13 fatal crashes every year on average).

 To make matters worse, U.S. Route 2 is so remote that the average ambulance response time is 80 minutes.